 Level3 is among the early providers of SD-WANs, along with Verizon and Singtel.

-One of the key challenges for SD-WAN providers will be ensuring service quality and overall capacity management as business customers flex their demand in real time.
-For more discussion of that, see here.
+One of the key challenges for SD-WAN providers will be ensuring service quality and overall capacity management as business customers flex their demand in real-time.

 10. MEF LSO